Download our Free Mobile App!

 With Muncy leading off the 10th for the Dodgers, Taylor immediately stole third base to get within 90 feet of scoring the go-ahead run.
 Muncy then hit a sacrifice fly to the wall in right field that allowed Taylor to jog home.

-That was all the run support Kenley Jansen needed as he retired all three batters faced in the bottom of the 10th to secure a 6-5 win for the Dodgers at Angel Stadium.
+That was all the run support Kenley Jansen needed as he retired the side in order in the bottom of the 10th to secure a 6-5 win for the Dodgers at Angel Stadium.

 MLB competition committee voted to make ghost runner rule permanent

 While the extra runner rule did not carry into the playoffs in 2020, it returned for the regular season in 2021 and 2022.
-Prior to the 2023 campaign, the joint competition committee voted to make the ghost runner rule a permanent addition to the league.
+Prior to the 2023 campaign, the joint competition committee voted to make the ghost runner rule a permanent addition for MLB.

 The designated runner rule was first meant to have some health benefit, but it has also been part of various measures that reduced length of games.
-That’s been a focal point for MLB commissioner Rob Manfred and remains at the core of the league seeking further rule changes in the years ahead.
+That’s been a focal point for MLB commissioner Rob Manfred and remained at the core of the league eventually implementing further rule changes over ensuing years.

 Although permanent, postseason games still do not include a designated runner for extra innings.